neurallayer/fos/docs/source/introduction.rst

 - predictor: the model that you want to train and is wrapped in the SuperModel.

-- supermodel: short for supervised model and an subclass nn.Modue that adds a loss function to the predictor
+- supermodel: short for supervised model and an subclass nn.Modue that adds a loss function to the predictor and performs a backward pass.

-- trainer: responsible for training the model by iterating over a provided datasets.
+- trainer: responsible for training the model by iterating over a provided datasets and update the model.

 - metrics: a function or method that provides additional insights into the performance of the predictions or model.